LiteBIRD Science Goals and Forecasts. A Case Study of the Origin of Primordial Gravitational Waves using Large-Scale CMB Polarization: Parity-violating and correlations

 Our analysis can be improved.
 Since we are using the same sky mask, which was optimized for $B$ modes (see section \ref{sec:method}), for both temperature and polarization maps to compute the full covariance, the importance of the $TB$ spectrum in the analysis could further increase if we optimized masks to temperature field with a larger sky fraction.

 In summary, we conclude that {\sl LiteBIRD} will be able to exclude with high significance tensor fluctuations produced by vacuum fluctuations (specifically, in the Starobinsky model) if the GW background has been produced by the axion-SU(2) mechanism and the feature is sourced at the CMB scales.
 We also find that the $BB$ spectrum will dominate the discriminating power of {\sl LiteBIRD}, while $TB$ and $EB$ correlations would be of secondary importance.
 In the axion-SU(2) model, in fact, the production of detectable parity-violating correlations would imply an overproduction of $B$ modes, which would conflict with current observational limits on tensor modes.
+Since the tensor power spectrum log-normal template in Eq.~\ref{eq:template} can include several different shapes, we can reframe our conclusions on parity-violating correlations $TB$ and $EB$ in a more general way.
+Based on our results in Fig.~\ref{fig:delta_chi_onescale}, we argue that \textit{LiteBIRD} will not be able to exclude the fiducial Starobinsky model using exclusively $TB$ and $EB$ correlations for all models producing fully or partially chiral GWs, as long as in the parameter space of interest: $(i)$ the tensor power spectrum shape is ``nested'' in the log-normal template; $(ii)$ sourced scalar modes are negligible, or, in other words, the observational bounds on $TT$, $TE$ and $EE$ as well as on non-Gaussianities of the scalar perturbations, are satisfied; $(iii)$ the maximum allowed ratio between sourced and vacuum-produced tensor modes is $\lesssim O(10)$ at reionization bump scales and $\lesssim O(1)$ at recombination bump scales.
+We also note that higher-order correlations (such as bispectra, trispectra etc.) in the CMB are expected to be powerful probes to investigate parity-violation during inflation \cite{Gerbino:2016mqb}.
+A forecast using these statistics will be the subject of a future paper of the \textit{LiteBIRD} collaboration.